 The Buffalo and Erie County Botanical Gardens reopened to the public on July 15, 2020.
 We are #BackUnderTheDome!

-Pre-purchased timed E-tickets are highly recommended to all visitors, including members, due to capacity limitations.
+RESERVATIONS ARE REQUIRED for all visitors, including members, due to capacity limitations.
 Walk-ins may be turned away if capacity is surpassed.
 To maintain our capacity limit and the safety of both visitors and staff, we encourage visitors to limit their visit to 1-1.5 hours.
-Masks are required at all times when visiting the Botanical Gardens.
+Please arrive with your E-tickets ready to be scanned and have your ID available.

 The COVID-19 health crisis is rapidly evolving and the health and safety of all visitors, staff, volunteers and the extended community is extremely important.